 2. UCAS application scoring

-The Multiple Mini Interview is compulsory for both programmes.
-Candidates must attend in order to be considered for an offer.
-These are held in February each year, and in 2019, the dates are the 7th – 15th February 2019.
+Interviews are compulsory for all applicants to both programmes.
+Candidates must attend an interview in order to be considered for an offer.
+They are typically held in February.

 Applying to our NHS courses

 For three of the courses we offer to undergraduates, applications are made through the NHS.